 5. Rehearsing all these events, his friends strongly urged Antiochus to make an end of the people completely, or, failing that, to abolish their laws and force them to change their ways.
 But the king, being a magnanimous (megalopsychos) and mild-mannered (to ēthos hēmeros) person, took hostages but dismissed the charges against the Jews, once he had exacted the tribute that was due and had dismantled the walls of Jerusalem.

 The antisemitic views expressed by the friends of the king were not necessarily shared by Diodorus or his source.
-As a matter of fact, the conclusion in §5 unambiguously states that Antiochus VII found their position excessive and ill-founded, and the text praises his attitude.
-The characterization of the king’s reaction as “magnanimous” nevertheless suggests that the counsellors’ accusations against the Jews were not completely slanderous.
-Had they been so, he would have behaved justly, not magnanimously.
-Moreover, as far as Diodorus himself is concerned, the fact that he refers to the Jews’ misanthropic way of life also in 40.3 tends to indicate that he shared this appraisal of the Jewish laws at least partly.
-Yet in light of the repeated exhortations to moderation, clemency, and magnanimity in Diodorus’s work as a whole, we can safely consider that he would never have endorsed the recommandations of the king’s friends.
+The conclusion in §5 unambiguously states that Antiochus VII found their position excessive and ill-founded, and the text praises his attitude.
+The characterization of the king’s reaction as the expression of his magnanimity nevertheless suggests that the counselors’ accusations against the Jews were not completely unfounded.
+Had they been so, his response would have been just, not magnanimous.
+As far as Diodorus himself is concerned, the fact that he refers to the Jews’ misanthropic way of life also in 40.3 inclines one to think that he at least partly shared this appraisal of the Jewish laws.
+Yet in light of the repeated exhortations to moderation, clemency, and magnanimity in Diodorus’s work as a whole, we can be reasonably certain that he would never have endorsed the recommendations of the king’s friends.
 Neither would have the Stoic philosopher Posidonius, whose Histories are generally identified as Diodorus’s source for this excerpt, for he too valued clemency and humaneness.

-The fact remains, however, that this passage conveys what is probably the most hostile discourse against the Jews found in Greek and Roman literature—maybe together with some of Apion’s slanders, to be examined below.
-Its connections with the Egyptian tradition that presented the Jews as impious Egyptians and lepers expelled from Egypt is clear.
-On the other hand, the depiction of the Jews as a people that avoids interaction with other peoples and looks at them as enemies fits in the description found in Diodorus 40.3.
-Moreover, the interpretation of the Jews’ refusal to share meals as a sign of hostility toward non-Jews probably points to a Greek context, and more precisely that of Hellenistic Egypt, in which Jews were included in the category of “Hellenes.”
-The fact that despite this privileged status, some of them at least refused to partake in the banquets that were a central feature of Greek social and political life, may have triggered the perception of Jews as misanthropes who were part of the city yet rejected every form of koinōnia (fellowship and participation in the social life of the city).
+Despite Diodorus’s or Posidonius’s possible reservations, this passage contains what is probably the most hostile anti-Jewish discourse found in Greek and Roman literature—maybe together with some of Apion’s slanders, to be examined below.
+The presentation of the Jews as impious Egyptians and lepers expelled from Egypt echoes Manetho’s story of the Jews’ origin and suggests an Egyptian context.
+On the other hand, the motif of misanthropy and the interpretation of the Jews’ refusal to share meals as a sign of hostility toward non-Jews probably points to a Greek context.
+The fact that some Jews at least refused to partake in the banquets that were a central feature of Greek social and political life, may have triggered the perception of Jews as misanthropes who were part of the city yet rejected every form of koinōnia (fellowship and participation in the social life of the city).

-Despite these possible connections to Ptolemaic Egypt, the context of the story told in this excerpt is Seleucid.
-The counsellors’ violent antisemitism is rooted in the memory of the conflict between Antiochus IV and the Jews (the Maccabean revolt).
-It comes to light in the framework of yet another Judeo-Seleucid conflict, which occurred during the reign of Antiochus VII and is documented not only by Diodorus, but also by 1 Maccabees 15 and Josephus’s Jewish Antiquities (A.J.
+Whatever the exact origin of this anti-Jewish discourse, the context of the story told in this excerpt is Seleucid.
+The counselors’ violent antisemitism is rooted in the memory of the conflict between Antiochus IV and the Jews (the Maccabean revolt).
+It comes to light in the framework of yet another Judeo-Seleucid conflict, which occurred during the reign of Antiochus VII and is documented not only by Diodorus but also in 1 Maccabees 15 and Josephus’s Jewish Antiquities (A.J.
 13.225–227, 236–250).
-Diodorus’s account (or that of Posidonius) must have relied on the work of a pro-Seleucid chronicler, such as Timochares, an historian who wrote a book on the deeds of Antiochus VII.
-The counsellors’ speech in Diodorus 34/35.1 probably echoed real antisemitic discourses at the Seleucid court, which included motifs originating in Ptolemaic Egypt.
+Diodorus’s account (or that of Posidonius) must have relied on the work of a pro-Seleucid chronicler, such as Timochares, a historian who wrote a book on Antiochus VII.
+The counselors’ speech in Diodorus 34/35.1 probably echoed real antisemitic discourse at the Seleucid court, which included motifs originating in Ptolemaic Egypt.

 The Judeo-Alexandrian conflict